What are milia?

-You should not try to squeeze or scrape off milia on your own, as you might do with a pimple.
-This can scar the skin or cause an infection.
-But there are things you can do at home that can help:
+You shouldn’t try to squeeze or scrape off milia on your own, as you might do with a pimple.
+This can scar your skin or cause an infection.
+There are things you can do at home that can help:

-- Wash your baby’s face every day with warm water and gentle soap.
-Then dry it very gently.
-Pat the skin dry, do not rub.
+- Wash your face every day with warm water and gentle soap.
+Then dry your skin very gently.
+Pat your skin dry.

-- Do not use lotions or oils that are meant for adults on a baby.
+- Don’t use lotions or oils that are meant for adults on a baby.
 Infant skin is too delicate.

-- Adults might try an over-the-counter treatment to exfoliate the skin, which means removing dead skin.
+- Adults might try an over-the-counter treatment to exfoliate their skin.